appium/appium-ios-tuntap/README.md

 # TunTap Bridge

-A native TUN/TAP interface module for Node.js that works on both macOS and Linux, with enhanced error handling, signal management, and thread safety.
+A native TUN/TAP interface module for Node.js that works on macOS, Linux, and Windows, with enhanced error handling, signal management, and thread safety.

 ## Description